NortonLifeLock, Avast merge to create $8 bn cyber security empire

-New Delhi, Aug 11 (IANS) Global digital security companies NortonLifeLock and Avast have announced to merge their operations to become a mega cyber security empire worth more than $8 billion.
+New Delhi: Global digital security companies NortonLifeLock and Avast have announced to merge their operations to become a mega cyber security empire worth more than $8 billion.

 The new company, yet to be renamed, will serve more than 500 million users, including 40 million direct customers.